by Laurence Palmer, DDS

 Due to the lack of dental education and professional dental care, Malians often face serious dental infections.
 In many cases these infections cause a slow and painful death.
 Malians believe in tribal healing and use this as the first mode of treatment.

-Having had the opportunity to travel to Mali for the past 4 years, we have learned much about using our time and resources effectively.
+Having had the opportunity to travel to Mali for several years, we have learned much about using our time and resources effectively.

-We lit up the schools, provided computers, and installed DVD / television combos to enhance their education.
-Thousands of French schoolbooks were donated as well.
+- setting up computers, and installing DVD / television combos to enhance their education.

 It is an amazing expedition and I feel blessed to be part of it.
 Each year we witness many miracles as we serve our Malian brothers and sisters.
 Next year come join us!